nemerosa/versioning/README.md

 `base` | Base version for the display version | `` | `great` | `2.0`
 `display` | Display version | `trunk` | `great` | `2.0.0`, `2.0.1`, ...

-The rules for the display mode remain the same ones than for Git.
+The rules for the display mode remain the same for Git.

-Collecting the version information using Subversion will needs one remote access to the repository.
+Collecting the version information using Subversion requires remote access to the repository.
 Credentials can optionally be configured using following configuration parameters:

 ```groovy
 versioning {